Baxter Grants

 ELIGIBILITY

-Solidarity Grants are intended for contingent faculty, community-based scholars, artists, individuals affiliated with non-academic community groups, unemployed or underemployed scholars, and undergraduate students.
-Graduate students seeking financial support should apply to the Annette K Baxter Travel Grant.
-The ASA prioritizes helping those who have no (or limited) support from their institutions or other sources, who incur substantial costs for travel to and from the convention, and who have not received travel reimbursement or emergency funds from the ASA in a prior year.
-We endeavor to support as many Solidarity Grant applicants as possible; depending on the number of applicants and the funds available in a given year, it may not be possible to support all who apply.
+The ASA prioritizes helping those who have significant financial need, limited or no support from their institutions or other sources, and who incur substantial costs for travel to and from the convention.
+We endeavor to support as many Solidarity Travel Grant applicants as possible; depending on the number of applicants and the funds available in a given year, we generally are not able to support all who apply and we prioritize those applicants whose household income and institutional resources make conference attendance most challenging.

 APPLICATION PROCEDURE